mssmmnk/ci_cd_runner/README.md

-This repository contains files needed to run ci/cd pipelines in a remote repository.
+This repository contains files in BASH needed to run ci/cd pipelines in a remote repository.
 Note: gitlab repository based on an apache server